La Romana, Dominican Republic - Dec. 10th

 (Once again, I loved all of the Christmas decorations.)

-This is Fortaleza de Santo Domingo.
-We didn't have much time to fully explore the fort, but what we saw was interesting.
+.
+We didn't have much time to fully explore the fort, but what we saw was

 There was an incredible sunset as we were sailing out of the Dominican Republic.
 This picture is pretty, but the real thing was like a hundred times more beautiful.